OSLL/mdbci/README.md

 #### Creating configuration

-### Configuration files

-#### boxes.json

-#### repo.d files

-#### template.json

-MDBCI can generate Vagrant/chef files from template.
+MDBCI generates Vagrant/chef files from template.
 Template example is available as instance.json.
 You can copy this file with another name and tailor configuration for your needs.
 It's possible to create multi-VM stands.

 Since new template is created you can generate stand structure.